davedoesdev/qlobber-fsq/README.md

   - `{Boolean} notify` Whether to use [`fs.watch`](http://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener) to watch for changes to the `UPDATE` file.
 Note that this will be done in addition to reading it every `poll_interval` milliseconds because `fs.watch` (`inotify` underneath) can be unreliable, especially under high load.
 Defaults to `true`.

   - `{Integer} retry_interval` Some I/O operations can fail with an error indicating they should be retried. `retry_interval` is the time (in milliseconds) to wait before retrying.
-Dfaults to 1 second.
+Defaults to 1 second.

   - `{Integer} message_concurrency` The number of messages in each bucket to process at once.
 Defaults to 1.